 To earn this micro-credential, please submit the following five artifacts as evidence of your learning.
 Please do not include any information that will make you or your students identifiable to your reviewers.

 Artifact 1: Teacher Leadership Circle Map

-(See template in Resources section)
+(see template in Resource section)

-Fill in the circle map using the template in the resource section or draw your own on chart paper.
+Fill in the Circle Map using the template in the resource section, or create your own.

 Directions for Circle Map